 Life as we know it is not dependent on finishing the bonder at any time.
 There is no goofing it up as long as you don't wear yourself and/or the horse to a frazzle.
 There is always another day and backing off and re-thinking what you're doing when you are in doubt is NEVER, NEVER, NEVER wrong NO MATTER where you are in the bonder sequence.

-Anyone who has seen Kellie and/or myself do the bonder at an event RARELY sees us perform the bonder from start to finish.
-We go at it for a few minutes then we stop, and ignoring the horse for the most part, turn toward the owner or the spectators and begin jabbering at them for as long as it takes for us to run out of breath (which in my case can be considerable) and then we resume from where we left off.
+Anyone who has seen me do the bonder at an event RARELY sees us perform the bonder from start to finish.
+I go at it for a few minutes then I stop, and ignoring the horse for the most part, turn toward the owner or the spectators and begin jabbering at them about what is happening for as long as it takes for us to run out of breath (which in my case can be considerable) and then we resume from where we left off.

 Also, coming to you and following is NOT evidence of a successful bonder performance.
 It is *part* of the results of the bonder and the horse may need to guided into doing that.
 The evidence of a successful bonder is the compliant attitude the horse exhibits afterwards.
 And that state may not be fully evident until the next day.

 I use the term "bonded" for lack of a better term.
 I'm not talking about the horse being glued to your butt, I'm talking about the establishment of a two-way connection between horse and human - the horse sending information to the human, the human sending information to the horse with EACH acting on that exchange.

 You know what is the most amazing part?
 The more difficult the horse is to work, the more dramatic the change.

 Click here to check out my very reasonably priced DVD inventory covering many of the subjects featured on my site's pages in greater depth.